 "To him who sits on the throne and to the Lamb be praise and honor and glory and power, forever and ever!"
 Amen.

-Samuel Rodriguez is the president of The National Hispanic Christian Leadership Conference and the Senior Pastor of New Season Christian Worship Center in Sacramento, CA. He is also the author of Be Light: Shining God's Beauty, Truth, and Hope into a Darkened World.
+Samuel Rodriguez is the president of The National Hispanic Christian Leadership Conference and the senior pastor of New Season Church in Sacramento, CA.